 What and where is it

-If we are being more specific, permafrost is soil or rock which is frozen for 2 or more years in a row, year round.
+If we are being more specific, permafrost is soil or rock which is frozen for 2 or more years in a row, year-round.
 This means that any liquid in the ground is frozen, though it doesn’t necessarily mean that the land above it is frozen or covered in snow all year.

-Permafrost is found either in patches or throughout the ground in most places in the north in and around the Arctic, and actually covers 24% of land in the northern hemisphere.
+Permafrost is found either in patches or throughout the ground in most places in the north, in and around the Arctic, and actually covers 24% of land in the northern hemisphere.
 It’s not just in the north, you can also get alpine permafrost up mountains.
-Just to throw some more facts at you the biggest bit of alpine permafrost is the Tibetan Plateau which is 1.3 million km2, and you can also get permafrost in the sea.
+Just to throw some more facts at you, the biggest bit of alpine permafrost is the Tibetan Plateau which is 1.3 million km2, and you can also get permafrost in the sea.

-So, it’s permanent frost right
+So, it’s permanent frost right?

 As I hinted towards earlier, we speak of permafrost as if it’s permanent but it turns out a lot of what we thought was permanent is, well, not.

 In 2008 a giant vault was built on the northern island of Svalbard.
-In this vault was put seeds for important food crops with the idea being that if some kind of apocalyptic global disaster happened, we’d have some seeds stowed away to use in agriculture when attempting to rebuild humanity.
+In this vault was placed seeds for important food crops with the idea being that if some kind of apocalyptic global disaster happened, we’d have some seeds stowed away to use in agriculture when attempting to rebuild humanity.
 This vault was built deep into the permafrost as it was thought that here it would be safe from “the challenge of natural or man-made disasters”.
 Emm… they were wrong.
 A few years later with generally rising temperatures in the Arctic combining with an unusually warm year, the snow and ice melted and the vault got flooded.
 The water didn’t reach as far as the seeds luckily, but the fact that this apocalypse-proof vault’s protection had just melted away was a little worrying to say the least.

 As the average temperature on earth and the number of unusually hot year’s increases, permafrost is starting to melt in many places.
 A dramatic example is the Batagaika crater in Russia which is a 1 km long, 100 m deep crater that can be seen from space.
 Oh, and it’s growing.
-The frozen water in it is thawing causing the ground to slump down without the support of the ice.
+The frozen water in it is thawing, causing the ground to slump down without the support of the ice.
 This crater is so huge and dramatic that local folklore says it’s the connection between here and the underworld.

 What is in the melting permafrost

 Anthrax is an often deadly disease caused by a bacteria (Bacillus antracis for those who are interested) and it can be passed on through cuts and grazes or even through the air.
-The disease from the reindeer carcass caused a further 1,200 deaths in live modern day reindeer and even caused 13 people to be hospitalised.
+The disease from the reindeer carcass caused a further 1,200 deaths in live modern day reindeer, and even caused 13 people to be hospitalised.
 If this one disease can be unleashed by thawing carcasses, could there be more?

 That’s a bit dramatic, it doesn’t sound too bad still

-Not a merry conclusion really, but there’s a little whistle stop tour of permafrost and some of the problems surrounding it in terms of melting.
+Not a merry conclusion really, but there’s the little whistle stop tour of permafrost and some of the problems surrounding it in terms of melting.
 It’s also not necessarily all bad.
 Melting permafrost means that more of the ground is ‘active’ (i.e warm enough for bacteria to do their thing) which could lead to more fertile soils for growing things, but this is an area full of complications and debate.